eda-ricercatore/boilerplate-code/README.md

 - README.md: Readme file to describe the software project, and organization of the repository.
 - scripts: Scripts to perform miscellaneous tasks for the software project.
 - src: Source code of the software project, including test suites for automated regression testing and a "sandbox" for testing concepts in EDA programming or VLSI design.

+###	Benchmarking EDA Software

+Sets of EDA benchmarks for benchmarking EDA software have to be specified by users of the boilerplate code, and other EDA software that I develop.
+This is because the EDA benchmarks, synthetic or otherwise, can be very large in size (>1 GB).
+Therefore, I cannot load benchmarks for all EDA problems that I work on.